-In December 2006, the Company entered into a license agreement with EpiCept Corporation (EpiCept) that will provide the Company with the exclusive, worldwide rights to certain of EpiCept's intellectual property for a transdermal patch containing bupivacaine for the treatment of back pain.
-Pursuant to the agreement, the

-Company paid EpiCept a \$1.0 million upfront fee in 2006 and subject to the Company's achievement of specified milestones, will pay EpiCept an additional \$9.0 million in milestone payments as well as an undisclosed royalty on net sales of any product covered by the license.
+On December 20, 2006, the Company entered into a license agreement with EpiCept Corporation ("EpiCept") that will provide the Company with the exclusive, worldwide rights to certain of EpiCept's intellectual property for a transdermal patch containing bupivacaine for the treatment of back pain.
+Pursuant to the agreement, the Company paid EpiCept a \$1.0 million upfront fee in 2006 and subject to the Company's achievement of specified milestones, will pay EpiCept an additional \$9.0 million in milestone payments as well as an undisclosed royalty on net sales of any product covered by the license.
 The \$1.0 million fee was recognized as research and development expense at the execution of the agreement since the rights purchased had not yet reached technological feasibility and such rights also had no future alternative uses.
+This agreement can be terminated by either party for material breach by the other party and by the Company without cause.